tobybreckon/chroma-keying/README.md

 To try this out:

 - copy and paste the code from this example [hsv_colour_select.py](src/hsv_colour_select.py) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)
-- hold up the (green) chroma-keying material and run it (click _"Run > Run Without Debugging"_)
+- hold up the (green) chroma keying material and run it (click _"Run > Run Without Debugging"_)
 - you should initially see a live colour image from the camera; _left click_ on any object to select its Hue
-- you should now see a grey image displayed but with the Hue colour that you selected retained (for example just the green of the chroma-keying material)
+- you should now see a grey image displayed but with the Hue colour that you selected retained (for example just the green of the chroma keying material)
 - _[ you can exit the program by pressing ```x``` ]_

 You may wish to look at the mouse callback function (see ```mouse_callback()``` in the code), and uncomment the functionality for resetting the HSV ranges on right mouse click.